Charlie Horse: May 28, 2023

 Thank you to Andrea Thrush who created and hid small rocks along the course, each with a Shiver by the River design.

 The awards ceremony was again held at the Temple Fire Company, in Muhlenberg Township.
-THANK YOU to the following for the donation of door prizes:
+THANK YOU to the following folks for the donation of door prizes:

 Joanne Patti